brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 5 pounds more or less would have made much of a difference in my success/enjoyment.

 My "big three" consisted of:
-* Hyperlite Mountain Gear 55L Southwest pack (black)
-* Big Agnes Copper Spur UL1 free-standing tent
+* Hyperlite Mountain Gear 55L Southwest pack (black).
+This is the most durable version of the HMG packs, which is important given the amount of times you'll scrape/snag your pack on rocks and trees on the LT.
+Yes, it's a bit heavier.
+I used the standard contractor-bag to keep things dry inside and did not use a pack cover.
+I never had a problem with things getting wet, even during a few bad rain storms.
+* Big Agnes Copper Spur UL1 free-standing tent.
+I'm 5' 11" and found the 1-person to be comfortable.
+I kept my pack outside under the "vestibule" and it stayed dry, even through a few bad rain storms.
+I used the trekking pole vestibule configuration twice when I needed to cook in rainy conditions and that worked fine.
+I brought a few short pieces of paracord which were useful for (a) clotheslines inside the tent or (b) anchoring tent corners when pitching on wooden platforms.
+* 6x9 Tyvek sheet ground cover.
 * Enlightened Equipment Revelation 20 quilt
 * A silk sleeping bag liner
-* Therm-a-Rest NeoAir NextLite NXT sleeping pad
+* Therm-a-Rest NeoAir NextLite NXT sleeping pad.
+Comfortable enough, and not too loud.
 * Gossamer Gear 1/8" foam pad -  particularly important for protecting your fragile sleeping pad from shelter floors.
 Also a great sit/nap pad.